 For example, the 'Pyrotechnic Release mechanism' from Black Sky Research consists of an expulsion-powder powered piston that releases a metal toggle from a slot in the piston barrel upon actuation.
-Although highly reliable, problems have been encountered if too much powder is used, as this can aive the piston enough momentum to rebound off of its end-stop back down the barrel, before the toggle has moved clear.
+Although highly reliable, problems have been encountered if too much powder is used, as this can give the piston enough momentum to rebound off of its end-stop back down the barrel, before the toggle has moved clear.

-A new, more expensive 'PRM 2' has been released, but all that is required to prevent this problem is to absorb the piston's momentum with bluetack or wet tissue paper placed just ahead of the end-stop.
+A new, more expensive 'PRM 2' has been released, but all that is required to prevent this problem is to absorb the piston's momentum with blue-